Presentation and Status in Health Basket

 Special Precautions

-*The use should be avoided in children and adolescents with signs and symptoms suggestive of Reye’s Syndrome.
+The use of promethazine should be avoided in children and adolescents with signs and symptoms suggestive of Reye’s Syndrome.

 Due to the risk of photosensitivity, exposure to strong sunlight or ultraviolet light should be avoided during or shortly after treatment.